Battle of France

 On 22 June 1940, the Second Armistice at Compiègne was signed by France and Germany.
-The neutral Vichy government led by Marshal Philippe Pétain replaced the Third Republic and German military occupation began along the French North Sea and Atlantic coasts and their hinterlands.
-The Italian invasion of France over the Alps took a small amount of ground and after the armistice, Italy occupied a small area in the south-east.
+The fascist and collaborationist Vichy government led by Marshal Philippe Pétain replaced the Third Republic and German military occupation began along the French North Sea and Atlantic coasts and their hinterlands.
+After the armistice, Italy occupied a small area in the south-east of France.
 The Vichy regime retained the zone libre (free zone) in the south.
-Following the Allied invasion of French North Africa in November 1942, in Case Anton, the Germans and Italians took control of the zone until France was liberated by the Allies in 1944.
+Following Operation Torch, the Allied invasion of French North Africa, in November 1942, in Case Anton, the Germans and Italians took control of the zone until France was liberated by the Allies in 1944.

 Background

 Maginot Line

 During the 1930s, the French built the Maginot Line, fortifications along the border with Germany.
 The line was intended to economise on manpower and deter a German invasion across the Franco–German border by diverting it into Belgium, which could then be met by the best divisions of the French Army.
 The war would take place outside French territory, avoiding the destruction of the First World War.
 The main section of the Maginot Line ran from the Swiss border and ended at Longwy; the hills and woods of the Ardennes region were thought to cover the area to the north.

 General Philippe Pétain declared the Ardennes to be "impenetrable" as long as "special provisions" were taken to destroy an invasion force as it emerged from the Ardennes by a pincer attack.
-The French commander-in-chief, Maurice Gamelin also believed the area to be safe from attack, noting it "never favoured large operations".
+The French commander-in-chief, Maurice Gamelin, also believed the area to be safe from attack, noting it "never favoured large operations".
 French war games, held in 1938, of a hypothetical German armoured attack through the Ardennes, left the army with the impression that the region was still largely impenetrable and that this, along with the obstacle of the Meuse River, would allow the French time to bring up troops into the area to counter any attack.